1. Communication in USB

 ASSIGNING AND LOADING THE DEVICE DRIVER

-Once host has gathered all the information about the device it needs to load a device driver to successfully communicate with peripheral devices. device driver is a computer program that operates or controls a particular type of device that is attached to a computer.
+Once host has gathered all the information about the device it needs to load a device driver to successfully communicate with peripheral devices.
+A device driver is a computer program that operates or controls a particular type of device that is attached to a computer.
 A driver typically communicates with the device through the computer bus to which the hardware connects.
 When a program is called to run a particular peripheral device the driver issues commands to the device.
 Once the device sends data back to the driver, the driver may start routines in the original program being called.
 Drivers are hardware-dependent and operating-system specific.
 An operating system has broad group I/O devices with similar characteristics and will use particular class drivers to interact with the devices.

 A class specification defines functions that describe how the data will be transferred.
 They also define the number and type of buffers that are supported by the class.
 Classes make it easier to develop device drivers and firmware in a standardized way.
 USB devices that share many attributes or request similar services are grouped within the same class.